If you’d like to speak to any of our staff visit our contact page.

 Deacon Bertram’s Bio

-The Reverend Dr. Bertram Nagarajah serves as the deacon at St. Thomas and St Andrews.
+The Reverend Dr. Bertram Nagarajah serves as the deacon at St. Thomas and with Elmwood Jail Ministry.

 Bertram holds a Bachelors of Diaconal Studies from the School for Deacons Berkeley California.
 He is an Electrical Engineer by training and holds a Ph.D. in Information Technology.
 He works a full-time job in the aerospace industry.